arifalmas/arifalmas/README.md

 # Hi there 👋

-I am a web developer with a passion for building beautiful, responsive websites and applications.
-I have a background in graphic design and I am currently working on a career in web development.
+I am **Arif Almas**, I am a web developer with a passion for building beautiful, responsive websites and applications.
+I'm a Experienced Front End Web developer with over 1 years of experience in software industry.
+Excellent reputation for resolving problems and improving customer satisfaction.
+I'm a Front End Web developer to help you to build your personal website with seamless customization.

-Skills: NODE JS / REACT / JS / HTML / CSS / TAILWIND
+Want to know more about me ? [**Check out my Portfolio.**](https://arifalmas.netlify.app/)

 - 🔭 I’m currently working on something cool😎
 - 🌱 I’m currently learning MERN Stack 🔥